 World demand for crude oil in 2021 was 94.5 million b/d and demand for natural gas was 149 Tcf.
 While the International Energy Agency (IEA) projects increasing use of renewables, improved energy efficiency and a shift toward electric vehicles, oil and natural gas will continue to meet rising demand for petrochemicals (used to make everyday products ranging from smartphones to running shoes) and to fuel transportation by land, sea and air.

 Different countries use different types of energy, so it’s difficult to say who uses the most.
-Canada itself uses a complicated energy mix of oil, natural gas, hydroelectricity, nuclear and more.
+Canada itself uses a diverse energy mix including oil, natural gas, hydroelectricity, nuclear and more.

 Regardless of the source of energy, demand is growing.
-With the global population expected to increase by about two billion over the next two decades, and with improving standards of living, it is estimated that by 2040 electricity generation is expected to increase by 49%.
+With the global population expected to increase by about two billion over the next two decades, and with improving standards of living, it is estimated that electricity consumption will increase 50% from 2021 to 2040.
+Source: IEA World Energy Outlook, 2022.

-Right now, fossil fuels supply about 80% of the energy we require.
+Current demand for fossil fuels (oil, gas and coal) is 66% of total energy demand.
+Source: IEA World Energy Outlook, 2022.
 The remaining sources include nuclear power, biofuels, hydro, and other renewables such as solar, wind and geothermal energy.